Music - Season 2018-2019

 Timeless music on campus: orchestra, opera and so much more!

 Four concerts featuring the uOttawa Orchestra, a pre-professional training ensemble conducted by David Currie.
 Over 80 student musicians play in the orchestra, many of whom also perform in the Ottawa Symphony Orchestra (OSO).

-The uOttawa Opera Company presents three performances of Mozart’s The Marriage of Figaro this season, accompanied by chamber orchestra with Alain Trudel conducting.
+This coming season, the uOttawa Opera Company presents three performances of Mozart’s Don Giovanni, accompanied by chamber orchestra with Donnie Deacon conducting.
 Music and stage direction by Sandra Graham.

 The University of Ottawa Wind Ensemble under the direction of Daniel Gress performs four concerts a year with a wide range of repertoire encompassing a variety of styles and eras.
 Original works for concert band are emphasized, but repertoire includes outstanding arrangements and transcriptions as well.